ankane/searchkick/README.md

 ### Refresh Interval

-You can specify a longer refresh interval while reindexing to increase performance.
+You can set a longer refresh interval while reindexing to increase performance.

 ```ruby
 Product.reindex(refresh_interval: "30s")
 ```

-Once completed, it’ll be restored to the value specified in your mapping (defaults to `1s`).
+Once completed, it’ll be restored to the value in your mapping (defaults to `1s`).

-For parallel reindexing, specify this during promotion.
+For parallel reindexing, during promotion, use:

 ```ruby
 Product.search_index.promote(index_name, update_refresh_interval: true)